 Magnetic Separation plays an important role in the mining sector.
 There are two fundamental applications:

 - Removing tramp metal to prevent damage to processing equipment such as crushers;

 - Enhance the purity of the ore by either recovering the valuable magnetic ore or removing unwanted magnetic minerals;

 A wide variety of Magnetic Separation equipment can be found in most food processing plants.
 They are used to remove metal contamination.
 This prevents damage to processing equipment and ensures maximum food product quality.

-For further information about removing magnetic particles from processed materials using Magnetic Separation Equipment please contact us on:
+For further information about removing magnetic particles from processed materials using Magnetic Separation Equipment or if you require any information on the magnetic separation products or any of the services we have available at Master Magnets, please contact us on: